Home > Guides > Best reverb pedals: Give your guitar tones some space

 Best reverb pedals: Give your guitar tones some space

-Reverb pedals are some of the most versatile types of effects.
+Reverb is one of the most versatile types of effects.
 From the subtle slap of a spring, to pleasant plate resonance, all the way to the ethereal skyscapes of shimmer it seems reverb and guitar is the ultimate tandem for great tone.

 Let’s dive into some of our favorite reverb pedals.
 And here’s a secret…they’re not all just for guitar!